jhcragin/SpiralBrain-v3.0-public/README.md

 ## 📄 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+**Patent Notice:** Portions of this work are covered by U.S. Provisional Patent Application No. 63/846,150.
+Distribution under this license does not grant rights to the proprietary components listed under "Proprietary Components (Private)".

 ---